 ILA-C102-07: Actuarial Review of Reserves and Other Annual Statement Liabilities

 Candidates had a lot of trouble answering part (c).
-There were very few candidates who provided the answer specified for this particular question.
+There were very few candidates who provided the answer specified by the author for this particular question.

 (a) List the categories for actuarial reserve review techniques.